OzAsia Festival: History

 After the Government of South Australia wiped a A$28-million debt from Adelaide's Festival Centre in the 2005–2006 State Budget, the Festival Centre began a five-year financial rebuilding programme.
-OzAsia Festival resulted from the Government of South Australia and the Adelaide Festival Centre partnering in 2007 to create a new arts festival of national and cultural significance, and was one of several ideas to revive the Adelaide Festival Centre.
+OzAsia Festival resulted from the Government of South Australia and the Adelaide Festival Centre, led by CEO and artistic director Douglas Gautier, partnering in 2007 to create a new arts festival of national and cultural significance, and was one of several ideas to revive the Adelaide Festival Centre.

-The inaugural OzAsia Festival was held 21 September–7 October 2007, and stood on two key guiding principles: the contribution of Australian artists and performers who identify with an Asian cultural heritage and the constant stream of collaboration between Australia and its regional neighbours.
-Its program was built on four key pillars: performing arts, visual arts, cultural debate, and community involvement.
+The inaugural OzAsia Festival was held 21 September – 7 October 2007, and stood on two key guiding principles: the contribution of Australian artists and performers who identify with an Asian cultural heritage and the constant stream of collaboration between Australia and its regional neighbours.
+Its program was built on four pillars: performing arts, visual arts, cultural debate, and community involvement.

-The first OzAsia Festival program was produced by Executive Director, Nick Skibinski, who was succeeded by Jacinta Thompson as Festival Director the following year.
-From 2010 – 2015, the festival undertook a country of focus initiative, each year emphasising a particular country to grow stronger cultural ties between Australia and key countries in the region.
+The first OzAsia Festival program was produced by executive director, Nick Skibinski, who was succeeded by Jacinta Thompson as festival director the following year.
+From 2010 to 2015, the festival undertook a country of focus initiative, each year emphasising a particular country to grow stronger cultural ties between Australia and key countries in the region.
 2010 it was Korea; 2011, Japan; 2012, India; 2013, Malaysia; and 2014, Thompson's last program, China.

-In 2015, Joseph Mitchell became the OzAsia Festival Artistic Director.
+In 2015, Joseph Mitchell became the OzAsia Festival artistic director.
 He shifted the program rationale from focussing on a single country each year to instead showcase the best contemporary art and artists from across Asia, including the Middle East (Western Asia).

-Artists such as Akram Khan, Sidi Larbi Cherkaoui, Ryoji Ikeda, Meng Jinghui, Melati Suryodarmo and Teater Garasi have all presented Australian premieres at the OzAsia Festival.

 In May 2020 Annette Shun Wah was appointed director of the festival, taking over from Joseph Mitchell.

 The festival in November 2020 was cancelled owing to the COVID-19 pandemic in South Australia.
 In 2021 it went ahead from 21 October to 7 November, though some shows were cancelled due to COVID-19.
 It was reported that festival organisers also cancelled the participation of the Hong Kong Cultural Association of South Australia due to its use of yellow umbrellas, a symbol of the 2014 Umbrella Movement.

+In 2022 OzAsia Festival celebrated its 15th year with more than 175,000 attendances across ticketed and free events.
+The program, under the artistic direction of Annette Shun Wah, featured more than 500 community, national and international artists.

+In 2024, there were 220,000 attendees at the festival.